cdmgtri/niem-specification-utils-js/README.md

 This project parses [NIEM HTML specifications](https://reference.niem.gov/niem/specification/) to extract rule and definition information that is used on <https://niem.github.io>.

 Additional metadata has been added to support linking specific NDR rules with their applicable [NIEM model concepts](https://niem.github.io/reference/concepts/).
-See the [modeling references](https://niem.github.io/reference/concepts/augmentation/element/modeling/#references) section on [augmentation elements](https://niem.github.io/reference/concepts/augmentation/element/) for an example.
+See the [modeling references](https://niem.github.io/reference/concepts/augmentation/element/modeling/#references) information in the [augmentation elements section](https://niem.github.io/reference/concepts/augmentation/element/) for an example.

 **Contents**